 DRT for DRT: Developing Relevant Tools for Demand Responsive Transport

-The EPSRC-funded 'DRT for DRT: Developing Relevant Tools for Demand Responsive Transport' is a three-year research project, awarded to a research team within the Transport Studies Group, School of Civil & Building Engineering, Loughborough University.
-The project led by Dr Tim Ryley, together with colleagues Dr Marcus Enoch, Dr Mohammed Quddus, Dr Lisa Davison and Dr Chao Wang, is examining the role of Demand Response Transport (DRT) in Great Britain.
-DRT is a transport option that can be simply conceptualised as a hybrid of a regular bus service and a variably routed taxi.
+The EPSRC-funded ‘DRT for DRT: Developing Relevant Tools for Demand Responsive Transport’ was a three-year research project from July 2010 to June 2013, awarded to a research team within the Transport Studies Group, School of Civil & Building Engineering, Loughborough University.
+The project was led by Dr Tim Ryley, together with colleagues Dr Marcus Enoch, Dr Mohammed Quddus, Dr Alberto Zanni and Dr Lipika Deka.
+Dr Lisa Davison, Dr Chao Wang and Dr Peter Stanley were also researchers on the project whilst at Loughborough University.

 The highlights of the DRT for DRT project include: